 About the song, Reuben explains, “The melodies were made first, and they were very happy, and it was kind of fucked up.
 So we thought, you know what, this is a time we can take the lyrics dark and it will work.”

 With razor-like synths and thundering drum beats, the electrifying rhythm in ‘Let You Down’ beautifully contrasts with both artist’s emotive vocals and sad lyrics.
 The single is the first to feature vocals from one-half of Peking Duk, Adam Hyde, who “after looking for someone else to sing it,” decided, “this is taking way too fucking long.”

 Adam reveals that his vocals will also feature on the duo’s next single, set for release in January.
 Talking more about their highly-anticipated debut album, Reuben lets out that there will definitely be a song with Australian band Cloud Control.

-Thanks to Blondies London for providing the fun drinks; and Peter from The Original Tour for being our brilliant London tour guide.
+Thanks to Blondies London for providing the drinks, and Peter from The Original Tour for being our brilliant tour guide.